stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

       - title: How does it work?
         content: >
           Patients scan a QR code to begin their journey, answer a few questions, and done!
-You can see all your patients in one place.
+With all documents online, no need to carry a file for every visit.
       - title: Will my tasks be marked as done on their platform?
         content: |-
           As soon as you complete a task, App Land updates your task lists on